Green Investing: Why It’s Time to Take Notice – by Chrissy Davidson

 No need for predictions

 Wouldn’t it be nice if you could minimize the guesswork that naturally comes with investing?
 Well, green investing allows you to do just that.
-You already know what the government’s stance on the subject of climate change is and where exactly the country is headed in the next few decades.
-All you have to do is put money into the sectors that would naturally benefit from the changes that are bound to happen and watch the returns come in.
+You already know what the government’s stance on the subject of climate change is and where exactly the country is in the next few decades.
+All you have to do is put money into the sectors that would naturally benefit from the changes that are sure to happen and watch the returns come in.